Grauda123/Orbital_view/README.md

 2. Fix set reminders feature.
   - user can set meal reminders and reminder to take a break.
   - This is optional to the user.
 4. Fix recommendation for users.
 5. Add the option to view and delete records for users.
+6. Fix invalid time
-6. send telegram stickers
+7. send telegram stickers
-7. user statistics
+8. user statistics
    - download a summary of what the user has eaten during a predefined interval from the database.

 ## Acknowledgements